GFL Environmental

-GFL Environmental Inc. (also known as Green For Life or GFL) is a waste management company with headquarters in Toronto, Canada.
-GFL operates in all provinces in Canada, and currently employs more than 8,850 people.
+GFL Environmental Inc. (an initialism of Green For Life) is a Canadian waste management company, with headquarters in Vaughan, Ontario.
+Founded in 2007, GFL operates in all provinces in Canada and much of the United States, and currently employs more than 20,000 people.
 The company provides environmental services to municipal, residential, commercial, industrial and institutional customers.
 On July 6, 2021, the company announced the formation of the Resource Recovery Alliance (RRA) and an agreement to acquire Canadian Stewardship Services Alliance.

 Company history

 GFL Environmental Inc. was founded in 2007 by Canadian entrepreneur and businessman Patrick Dovigi, who had previous experience in the environmental services industry and wanted to establish a company that could unlock the value in smaller waste companies in Canada.

-In recent history, GFL, along with subsidiaries under its control, has faced a number of workplace safety and environmental issues.
-Environmental issues include the spill of 200,000 gallons of used oil by a subsidiary in Illinois; a $300,000 fine from violation of federal guidelines on the sale of tetrachloroethylene (the company and its CEO, Patrick Dovigi, were charged with violation of the Canadian Environmental Protection Act); and an injunction by a Cobb County, Georgia court halting the operation of a landfill.
-Recent workplace deaths include that of a 31-year-old employee in an industrial accident in 2018 and a 45-year-old-employee trapped under a garbage truck in 2019.

-Growth

-GFL was originally established from the merger of several Ontario environmental services firms, including Direct Line Environmental, National Waste Services and Enviro West.
+The firm was originally established from the merger of several Ontario environmental services firms, including Direct Line Environmental, National Waste Services and Enviro West.

 The same year that GFL was founded, the company gained the investment interest of Canaccord Genuity Corp.
 Three years later, in 2010, Roark Capital Group, an Atlanta private equity firm, made a $105 million investment in GFL.

 GFL began to acquire environmental solution firms around Canada.
 In 2011, GFL acquired Turtle Island Recycling, a recycling company operating in Toronto.